Convergence rates for an Adaptive Biasing Potential scheme from a Wasserstein optimization perspective: Mathematical framework and results

 This result is proven in Section~\ref{sec:proofCVkinetic}.
 To the best of our knowledge, this is the first convergence result for a PMF-based enhanced sampling algorithm applied to the kinetic Langevin diffusion.
 As mentioned in the introduction, the Langevin diffusion is the standard method used in MD.

 The convergence rate $\kappa_{\alpha,\epsilon}$ and the prefactor $C_{\alpha,\epsilon}$ in Theorem~\ref{thm:CVkinetic} could be made explicit by following the proof but they are not very informative.
-In fact, in both Theorems~\ref{thm:CVoverdamped} and~\ref{thm:CVkinetic}, the estimates of the convergence rates $c_{\alpha,\epsilon}$ and $\kappa_{\alpha,\epsilon}$ obtained from the proofs go exponentially fast to zero as $\epsilon \rightarrow 0$.
+In fact, in both Theorems~\ref{thm:CVoverdamped} and~\ref{thm:CVkinetic}, the estimates of the convergence rates $c_{\alpha,\epsilon}$ and $\kappa_{\alpha,\epsilon}$ obtained from the proofs go exponentially fast to zero as $\epsilon \rightarrow 0$ and $\alpha\rightarrow+\infty$.
 As a consequence, these results are not sufficiently sharp to compare the efficiencies of these adaptive biasing schemes with the standard naive (overdamped) Langevin dynamics.

-This issue stems from a rough bound on the log-Sobolev constant of some time-dependent probability distributions involved in the proof, which for the previous results is obtained by using the uniform bounds on the density of any probability distribution convoluted with the Gaussian kernel $K^m_\epsilon$.
-These bounds deteriorate as $\epsilon$ vanishes.
+This issue stems from a loose bound on the log-Sobolev constant of certain time-dependent probability distributions appearing in the proof.
+In the proof of Theorems~\ref{thm:CVoverdamped} and~\ref{thm:CVkinetic}, this bound is obtained from the non-explicit fixed-point characterization of $\rho^*_{\alpha,\epsilon}$, which will be shown in Proposition~\ref{prop:rho*}, together with uniform bounds on the Gaussian kernel $K^m_\epsilon$ and a crude dependence on $\alpha$.
+These bounds deteriorate as $\epsilon \to 0$ and $\alpha \to +\infty$.
 Let us explain how we are able to circumvent this difficulty, at least for the overdamped dynamics~\eqref{eq:PDEoverdamped_convolution}.